 The EDATE Function Explored

 Amidst the arsenal of date functions in Excel, the EDATE function stands out for its simplicity and laser focus on manipulating months.
-While weeks are not the primary unit of this function, knowing the intricacies of EDATE can still enhance your date calculation prowess.
+While weeks are not the primary unit of this function, knowing the intricacies of EDATE can still boost your date calculation prowess.

 The EDATE function is straightforward: